WebsyIO/blog-posts/ten-design-tips.md

 When they reach the end, give them something to do.
 Remind your users to engage with a “register here!” or “join us!”, depending on whether you are organizing an event or starting a cult.

 ### 10. Don't follow any advice.
 If you've made it this far, here's the real tip: be unique.
 In love and design anything goes.
 If you’re outlandish enough to break all the rules and make it work, then you do you.
-Don't believe me, take a look at this: https://www.lingscars.com/
+Don't believe me?
+Take a look at this: https://www.lingscars.com/

 **See you next time amigos!**